ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 "There are issues with your lateness to school," said Hero.
 He lowered his head to slurp his French Onion soup.

 Brent wanted Hero to be different from the other Rotarians.
-At the orientation, Hero had spoken with gravity, looking like a movie character with his thick glasses and weird structured shirt.

 Brent explained that he was staying up late writing his college application essays, that he was going to apply for a special scholarship.
 That's why he was